PackeTsar/ASA-Cleanup/README.md

 	  - Install [Homebrew][homebrew]
 	  - Open Terminal and use Homebrew to install updated Python: `brew install python`
 	  - Open the bash_profile in VI and add the new Python path: `more .bash_profile`
-	    - Insert the line at the bottom: `export PATH="/usr/local/Cellar/python/2.7.13/bin:${PATH}"`
+	    - Insert the line at the bottom: `export PATH="/usr/local/Cellar/python/2.7.14/bin:${PATH}"`
 	  - Close Terminal and reopen it, type `python --version` and make sure it shows version 2.7.13 or greater
   2. Install Pip with command `sudo easy_install pip`
   3. Use Pip to install PyInstaller `pip install pyinstaller`
     - You will also need to `pip install netmiko` and `pip install jinja2`
+  4. Navigate to the folder with the ASA-Cleanup.py file
-  4. Run command to compile: `pyinstaller --onefile --windowed --clean ASA-Cleanup.py`
+  5. Run command to compile: `pyinstaller --onefile --clean ASA-Cleanup.py`